AnonymousAlligator/1531Project/src/assumptions.md

 -Creating a channel will automatically add the user as a member of the channel.

 channel_addowner:
-- If the user being added is not a member of the channel, an error will be given.

 channel_removeowner:
+- If the user being removed is not a member of the channel, it will be treated as if they are not an owner.

 - If the caller of the function is removing themself and they are the only member of the channel, they will receive an error prompting them to add someone else to the channel.

 - If the caller of the function is the only owner, they will receive an error prompting them to add someone else as owner first.